-UNO’s Queer Omaha Archives is collecting oral history interviews from community members.
-Over 50 community members have recorded their voices and shared their stories.
+UNO’s Queer Omaha Archives collected oral history interviews from community members.
+Over 50 community members recorded their voices and shared their stories.

 Oral History Interviews

 UNO’s Queer Omaha Archives began collecting oral history interviews from community members in 2016.
 Oral histories are an important primary source, especially so when analog or digital records documenting people and events do not survive for study and use.
-Over 50 community members from 20 to 90 years of age have recorded their voices and shared their stories since 2016.
+Over 50 community members recorded their voices and shared their stories between 2016 and 2020.
 Many of these recordings are available online from UNO Libraries Digital Collections.

 Chronology of LGBTQ+ Voices: The Queer Omaha Archives Oral History Project

-2020: The current round of funding came to an end during the COVID-19 global pandemic.
+2020: Grants and private donations funding the collection of new oral history interviews came to an end during the COVID-19 global pandemic.

 2019: An award matching the Humanities Nebraska and the Nebraska Cultural Endowment grant was received from the Eugene S. and Sunny M. Thomas Endowed Fund for Innovation.